ooo-dev-code/ooo-dev-code/README.md

--><b> Hi, I am ooo-dev-code                                                             </b>
+->Hi, I am ooo-dev-code
 -> I am a big lover of quantum physics.
 I learn more and more about it everyday and I enjoy it very much.
 -> I am actually learning about Blender and js.
 I try to get skills to get proud of myself and to get a good job in the future.
 -> I am in college and that's pretty easy.
 -> My greatest wish is to be good enough in code to get a good job for my CV